Sant720/sandwich/content/docs/extras/ai-disclosure.md

 ### Content development
 I used **ChatGPT 5.1** to assist with:

-- Drafting and refining conceptual explanations
+- Drafting and refining conceptual explanations.
-- Generating examples, variations, and reference language
+- Generating examples, variations, and reference language.
-- Ensuring consistency across the knowledge base
+- Ensuring consistency across the knowledge base.

 **All AI-generated content was manually reviewed, edited, and shaped** to fit the project's voice, constraints, and quality expectations.

 ### Image creation
-Visual assets were created using **Gemini Nano Banana 3 Pro** to save time in development.
+Visual assets were created using **Gemini Nano Banana 3 Pro**.

 ### Coding assistance
 I used **OpenAI Codex** in Visual Studio Code to assist with:

-- Generating boilerplate structures
+- Generating boilerplate structures.
-- Speeding up repetitive or mechanical coding tasks
+- Speeding up repetitive or mechanical coding tasks.
+- Troubleshooting build and deployment errors.

 All code was **reviewed, tested, and adapted manually** to ensure functional correctness and maintainability.

----

-## Human oversight and authorship

-Although AI tools contributed to portions of the work, **authorship remains human-driven**:

-- I reviewed, edited, or directly created 100% of the content.
-- AI outputs were treated as *drafts*, not final deliverables.
-- No content or code was accepted without manual refinement and verification.
-- The conceptual direction, structure, and design of the project were guided entirely by me.

 > [!INFO]
-> **AI was used as a tool and not a replacement for human judgment, creativity, or editorial oversight.**
+> **AI is a tool.
+AI is not a replacement for human judgment, creativity, or editorial oversight.**